Ali al-Bahlul: Testimony of members of the "Buffalo Six"

 In late October 2008, three of the men from the group known as the "Buffalo Six" testified at Bahlul's Guantanamo military commissions.
 They testified on having been shown a two-hour video that Bahlul produced.

 Conviction

 On November 3, 2008, Bahlul was convicted of conspiring with al-Qaeda, soliciting murder and providing material support for terrorism.
 At his sentencing, he admitted he was a member of al-Qaeda, and was sentenced to life imprisonment.
-Through a translator, Bahlul said, "We will fight government that governs America[; we] are the only ones on Earth who stand against you."
+Through a translator, Bahlul said, "We will fight government that governs America", the AP news agency quoted him as telling the military jurors through a translator.
+"We are the only ones on Earth who stand against you."

 Isolation from the other captives

 Rosenberg has reported that, following his conviction, Al-Bahlul was separated from the other captives.
 She said that the Department of Defense (DOD) justified the isolation because the "Geneva Conventions ... forbids convicts from being held with war prisoners."
 The government insists that it can detain Bahlul indefinitely, although without a conviction he may be moved out of isolation.